oracle-devrel/oci-hub/programs/sideprojects.md

 See the current free allowance [here](https://www.oracle.com/cloud/free/) or [here](http://www.oracle.com/us/what-can-i-do-with-300-in-credits-3746781.pdf).

-Part of the `Oracle Digital for Developers` initiative, therefore signing with [this link][1] tunes any further interaction to a technical only audience.
+Part of the `Oracle Digital for Developers` initiative, therefore signing with [this link][1] will grant access to technical resources.
+Nobody will reach out as a result of this interaction.

 ## Why
 - Free cloud powerful enough to support most small workloads, on a 24x7 basis, not limited in time